 Overview

 SHAKEN uses the protocols and mechanisms defined by the IETF Secure Telephone Identity Revisited (STIR) Working Group.
 The STIR document [Ref 11] describes a credential system in the form of STI certificates that enables telephone service providers to cryptographically assert authority over telephone numbers.
 The scope of an STI certificate is expressed by the certificate’s TNAuthList object.
 As defined in RFC 8226 [Ref 11], a TNAuthList can identify the set (or a subset) of TNs assigned to the certificate holder.
-Alternatively, the TNAuthList may contain an SPC value assigned to the telephone service provider holding the certificate, with the implication that it identifies all of the telephone numbers associated with that identifier for the service provider.
+Alternatively, the TNAuthList may contain a Service Provider Code (SPC) value assigned to the TNSP holding the certificate, with the implication that it identifies all of the telephone numbers associated with that identifier for the service provider.

 To avoid unnecessary complexity, the SHAKEN specifications profile the STI certificate scoping mechanism provided by RFC 8226 [Ref 11].
 ATIS-1000080 [Ref 2] restricts the contents of a SHAKEN certificate TNAuthList object to a single SPC value assigned to the SHAKEN SP holding the certificate.
 Furthermore, ATIS-1000074 [Ref 1] utilizes the SPC value in the TNAuthList solely as an identifier of the signing SP independent of the calling TN.
 This enables a SHAKEN-compliant SP to provide full attestation for a customer originating a call from a calling TN assigned by a different TN service provider.
 These simplifications are justified given that a SHAKEN SP must pass a very rigorous STI-PA vetting process in order to obtain a SHAKEN certificate.

 The delegate certificate mechanism described in this document provides a way to extend the SHAKEN credential system to enable non-SHAKEN entities such as enterprise PBXs to create and sign a PASSporT (for example an RFC 8225 base PASSporT [Ref 10]) to demonstrate its association with the calling TN when initiating calls onto the public telephone network.
 The delegated certificate authorization model is hierarchical.
 At the top of the hierarchy, the STI-PA authenticates the identity of the TNSP, and authorizes the TNSP to issue delegate certificates to its customers.
 Since non-SHAKEN entities are not vetted directly by the STI-PA, this document mandates that the scope of a delegate certificate issued to an entity must identify only TNs that the entity is authorized to use.
-This means that the TNAuthList of a delegate certificate can contain a TN or list of TNs assigned to the certificate holder.
+This means that the TNAuthList of a delegate certificate can obtain one or more single TNs, and/or one or more TN ranges assigned to the certificate holder.
+Although draft-ietf-stir-cert-delegation [Ref 13] defines a passed-by-reference option for the TNAuthList, this specification does not incorporate this option, but recognizes it as a future consideration.
 This more rigorous application of the RFC 8226 [Ref 11] scoping mechanism enables verifiers such as an OSP to explicitly verify that the delegate certificate holder is authorized to use any TN signed by the delegate certificate credentials.

 By signing an originating call with delegate certificate credentials, a non-SHAKEN entity can demonstrate its authority to use the calling TN.
-This provides the SHAKEN authentication service in the originating service provider network with sufficient information to satisfy the full attestation criteria, therefore enabling it to deliver a standard SHAKEN PASSporT with "A" attestation to remote verification services.
+This provides the SHAKEN authentication service in the OSP’s network with sufficient information to satisfy the full attestation criteria, therefore enabling it to deliver a standard SHAKEN PASSporT with "A" attestation to remote verification services.

 Overview of Delegate Certificate Management Procedures